Maison-de-la-Simulation/heraclespp/README.md

 For more complex compilation scenarios, please refer to the `toolchains` directory.

-The results can be observed with the Python script:
+The results can be displayed with the Python script:

 ```bash
 python3 ./test/view_shock_tube.py shock_tube_00000002.h5